 \subsection{Attack Performance}

-\Cref{tab:main_eval} shows that our framework makes significant progress across different blackbox and whitebox models, outperforming all existing attacks by a considerable margin. \methodname{} achieves an 81.4\% ASR on o3 with the help of multiple coordinating agents (Planner, Attacker, Rubric Scorer and Retrieval) designed to work systematically in well-defined phases (Planning, Primer and Finisher).
+\Cref{tab:main_eval} shows that our framework achieves significant improvements across blackbox and whitebox models, outperforming all existing attacks by a considerable margin. \methodname{} achieves an 81.4\% ASR on o3 with the help of multiple coordinating agents (Planner, Attacker, Rubric Scorer and Retrieval) designed to work systematically in well-defined phases (Planning, Primer and Finisher).
 With OpenAI's o3 model, we outperform the previous best - GOAT by a factor of 32.14\% (\Cref{tab:main_eval}) and with Claude's Opus 4.1, we outperform the previous best - Crescendo by a margin of 40.2\% (\Cref{tab:crescendo_for_claude}).
 Our notable results include an ASR of 97.8\% on Deepseek-R1 and 93.1\% on OpenAI's o1.
-There is no clear winning attack, excluding ours, within a fixed budget.
-We consider this to be the most consolidated evaluation of multi-turn attacks to date, using the latest models and consistent evaluation environments.
+There is no clear winning attack within a fixed budget, excluding ours.
+We consider this to be the most comprehensive evaluation of multi-turn attacks to date, using the latest models and consistent evaluation environments.

-The modularity of our attack allows us to plug-and-play different components.
-We find that the formalization of the framework helps us obtain noticeable, gradual improvements in ASR as we add one component at a time over the initial baseline.
+The modularity of our attack allows us to plug and play different components.
+We find that formalizing the framework helps us achieve noticeable, gradual improvements in ASR as we add components one at a time relative to the initial baseline.
 In \Cref{tab:config_ablation}, we add components to GOAT, which is used as the Finisher.
 We observe that Reflection, Planning, freezing the generated planning context and giving examples of successful strategies via Memory Bank Retrieval help us improve the performance by 30\% in terms of ASR in the case of GOAT and 109\% in the case of Claude Opus 4.1.

 \looseness -1 We make an interesting observation in the case of the Claude Opus 4.1 model.
 Opus 4.1 in particular showcases superior resistance to the GOAT Finisher module.
 We theorize that this is because of extensive alignment on either the samples obtained from GOAT or the human-defined strategies in their attack library.
 While performance falls short of the best attack (Crescendo) when using GOAT as the Finisher, we try experimenting with Crescendo as our Finisher. \Cref{tab:crescendo_for_claude} shows that our attack outperforms Crescendo, achieving an ASR of 67.3\% on Opus 4.1, a 40.2\% improvement over base Crescendo.